mauriciopoppe/blog/site/content/notes/computer-science/programming-languages/cpp-refresher.md

 outFile.close();
 ```

-Read from file reusing the stdin stream, write to file reusing the stdout stream, see [`freopen`](http://www.cplusplus.com/reference/cstdio/freopen/)
+Read from a file, reusing the stdin stream, and write to a file, reusing the stdout stream.
+See [`freopen`](http://www.cplusplus.com/reference/cstdio/freopen/):

 ```cpp
 #include <cstdio>